marbocub/MariaPrintSystem/README.md

 Maria Print System
 ==================

 This is a print accounting and management system for Windows based on Type-3 printer model.
-Under the developing.
+It has been used as the campus-wide print accounting system client at one of the Japanese university since 2018.

 Subsystems
 ----------